getCUJO/QoOID/draft-ietf-ippm-qoo.md

 given network for a specific application, typically expressed as a percentage.

 Optimal performance:
-: A performance beyong which further improvements in network conditions do not result in perceptible improvements in application performance or user experience.
+: A level of performance beyond which further improvements in network conditions do not result in perceptible improvements in application performance or user experience.

 Requirements for Optimal Performance (ROP):